Outimage Ocean Yacht Racing banner.

 transparent 12 by 12 pixel spacer graphic

-"There are a significant number of high quality applications including the Rolex Fastnet line honours and overall winners, ICAP Leopard and Niklas Zennström’s Rán.
-They will join last year’s Rolex Sydney Hobart overall winner, Bob Steel’s TP52 Quest, and other past winners spanning several decades.
+"There are a significant number of high quality applications including the recent Fastnet line honours and overall winners, ICAP Leopard and Niklas Zennström’s Rán.
+They will join last year’s Sydney Hobart overall winner, Bob Steel’s TP52 Quest, and other past winners spanning several decades.

 "With so many competitive grand prix yachts entered we are anticipating an exciting battle for the Tattersall’s Cup, but of course like Love & War’s win three years ago, the overall victor could come from one of the classic ranks."